First patients drive through coronavirus testing site in Mays Landing

 Freeman’s son drove her to the site.
 They could only open the window for the swab test.

-Freeman's last day at work was March 24.
-A week later, she began experiencing a dry cough and body aches.
+Freeman’s last day at work was March 24.
+She has been working from home.
+A week after leaving the office, she began experiencing a dry cough and body aches.
 Soon after, she started getting extremely dizzy.
 She went to the hospital and got a chest X-ray, a CAT scan and blood test, but no test for COVID-19.

 The test on Thursday “wasn’t pleasant,” Freeman said.